 When purchasing is involved at the start of the capital equipment process, it can lead to better value outcomes and improved customer experience at the department level.
 This webinar presents ways to develop internal controls and accountability for the purchase of new and replacement capital equipment and for other forms of capital expenditures in health care organizations.

-How to obtain value from carefully negotiated terms and conditions, Total Cost of Ownership (TCO) principles, and how to match user specifications and requirements with the actual purchase will also be covered.
-Additionally, John Strong will discuss best practices for reviewing and obtaining capital equipment terms and conditions as well as the use of mileposts from approval through acquisition and installation of major equipment.
+The lecture also covers how to obtain value from carefully negotiated terms and conditions, Total Cost of Ownership (TCO) principles, and how to match user specifications and requirements with the actual purchase.
+The presenter discusses best practices for reviewing and obtaining capital equipment terms and conditions, as well as the use of mileposts from approval through acquisition and installation of major equipment.

-- Compare your organization’s existing capital acquisition processes to the leading practices explained in this session and revise as needed.
+- Compare your organization’s existing capital acquisition processes to the leading practices explained in this session.

 - Work and engage with physicians and clinicians at the divisional/departmental level in your organization.

-- Effective use of Total Cost of Ownership to evaluate products beyond price, features and benefits.
+- Use Total Cost of Ownership to effectively evaluate products beyond price, features, and benefits.

-Presenter: John Strong, MBA, Co-Founder and Chief Consulting Officer, Access Strategy Partners Inc.
+- John Strong, MBA — Co-Founder and Chief Consulting Officer, Access Strategy Partners